Esri/arcgis-maps-sdk-java-samples/README.md

 Accessing ArcGIS location services, including basemaps, routing, and geocoding services, requires authentication using either [user authentication](https://developers.arcgis.com/security-and-authentication/user-authentication/) or [API Key authentication](https://developers.arcgis.com/documentation/security-and-authentication/api-key-authentication/):

 1. User authentication.
 Allows a user to sign into the application with an ArcGIS account to access ArcGIS content, services, and resources.
 2. API key authentication: A long-lived access token that gives your application access to ArcGIS location services.
-Go to the [Create an API key](https://links.esri.com/create-an-api-key/) to obtain a new API key access token.
+Go to the [Create an API key](https://links.esri.com/create-an-api-key/) tutorial to obtain a new API key access token.
 Ensure the following privileges are enabled: Basemaps, Geocoding, and Routing.

 Note: *in the following instructions for setting the API key, if a `gradle.properties` file does not already exist in the `/.gradle` folder within your home directory, a Gradle task in the samples build.gradle file will generate one for you.*